umer480/kubernetes/aks/aks_networking_tshoot.md

 It does not prove the service/application is available or responding correctly

 **NOTE**:
-=====Some cloud services (e.g., Azure LB, NAT Gateway) don’t respond to ping, even though the application behind them works fine.=====
+`Some cloud services (e.g., Azure LB, NAT Gateway) don’t respond to ping, even though the application behind them works fine.`

-**Trace Route**: It just  Shows you the path packets take from your machine to the destination. - its even not enough to track where exactly traffic dropped.
+**Trace Route**: It just  shows you the path packets take from your machine to the destination. - its even not enough to track where exactly traffic dropped.
 Mean does not trace TCP traffic.